finite-element/finite-element-course/doc/source/L4_feprobs.rst

    See a course or textbook on Hilbert spaces.

-We are going to use this result to show solveability for finite element discretisations.
-In particular, we also want to know that our finite element discretisation continues to be solveable as the maximum triangle edge diameter `h` goes to zero.
+We are going to use this result to show solvability for finite element discretisations.
+In particular, we also want to know that our finite element discretisation continues to be solvable as the maximum triangle edge diameter `h` goes to zero.
 This motivates the following definition.